Visit the World Timeline page for an in-depth timeline of history. Hundreds, and sometimes even thousands of years passed between these events.

 Any player can join their ranks as long as they vow to uphold their code of honor and dignity.
 They believe in treating all people fairly, and protecting the weak.
 Gaining rank among them can be earned by exemplifying these standards and freely helping all innocents who seek aid and protection.

 The most recent shoreline group is lead by revered Alliance Grand Commander Leh’thani Ravin.
 A high Elven strategist, she has seen more than a few battles in her long life.
-She welcomes audience with all that seek it, and oversees operations on Estel Dor, or "Hope Landing", the new outpost in the Exiled Lands.
+She welcomes audience with all that seek it, and oversees operations on Estel Dor, or "Hope Landing", the main Elendari outpost in the Exiled Lands.